Skin Care – Cleaning Climbing Skins

-- A strip of cardboard that’s longer than your skins and that you can use outside as a working surface (it will be getting dirty).
+- A strip of cardboard that’s longer than your skins and that you can use outside as a working surface (it will be getting melted glue on it).

 - New glue.
 I prefer Gold Label made by Ascension/Black Diamond but Colltex glue is fine.
 Note: Don’t worry about using a new brand of glue as a replacement—a clean skin isn’t going to reject a different brand of glue.

 - Acetone or white gas.